Marcos Flack

-Marcos Flack (born 8th March 2006), is an Australian racing driver currently competing in the GB3 Championship with Douglas Motorsport, and the Italian F4 Championship with R-ace GP.
+Marcos Lachlan Flack (born 8 March 2006), is an Australian racing driver currently competing in the GB3 Championship with Douglas Motorsport, and the Italian F4 Championship with R-ace GP.

 He is the son of former Porsche Carrera Cup Australia Championship amateur driver Damien Flack and is currently coached by British Touring Car Championship driver Dan Cammish.

 Career

 Karting

 Flack made his karting debut in 2011 in the Bambino Queensland Cup, which he won in that year and in 2012.
 In 2014, he became a factory driver for CRG, and began karting internationally alongside in Australia.
 In 2016, he won the Macau International Kart Grand Prix, and began competing in World Series Karting the same year.
 Switching to the Energy Course team in 2019, Flack won in the IAME International Final in the Junior ROK category, and also competed in the FIA European Karting European Championship in the OK Junior class in this year.

 In 2020, Flack was announced as one of two drivers to be representing Asia, Pacific and Oceania at the Ferrari Driver Academy scouting world final, alongside James Wharton.
 He was a finalist in the event.